Da Capo III: Development and release

 Da Capo III is the 52nd title developed by the visual novel developer Circus.
 The game's production was headed by Tororo, president of Circus.
 The scenario was written by two people: Kōta Takeuchi and Chihare Ameno, who is also the game's director.
 Character design and art direction for the game was split between two artists: Natsuki Tanihara and Yuki Takano.
-Music in the game is performed by four artists: CooRie, Yozuca, Aimi Terakawa and Suzuko Mimori.
+Music in the game is performed by four artists: CooRie, Yozuca, Aimi and Suzuko Mimori.

 Da Capo III was first announced on November 1, 2009 at Circus' 10th Anniversary Premium Concert and Announcement event as one of the ten Da Capo-related announcements made at the event, and was formally unveiled in the August 2011 issue of Dengeki G's Magazine.
 Da Capo III was released on April 27, 2012 in limited and regular editions, playable as a DVD for Windows and is rated for ages 15 and up.
 The limited edition came bundled with an original illustration booklet, the game's original soundtrack album, and a promotional card from the Weiß Schwarz collectible card game.

 Da Capo III was ported to the PlayStation Portable by Kadokawa Games under the title Da Capo III Plus released on February 28, 2013.
 An updated version of the original game with additional story and visuals titled Da Capo III R was released on May 24, 2013 for Windows and is rated for ages 15 and up.
 An adult version of Da Capo III R titled Da Capo III R: X-rated was released on May 31, 2013.
 A sequel titled Da Capo III: Platinum Partner was released on April 25, 2014.
 Another sequel titled Da Capo III: With you was released on September 30, 2016, and another sequel titled Da Capo III: Dream Days was released on September 29, 2017.

 MangaGamer released a demo of an English version of Da Capo III for Linux, macOS and Windows on December 23, 2016, and the full version was released on January 20, 2017 in both all-ages and adult versions.
 The all-ages version was also released on Steam.

+Under the title D.C.
+III P.S. ~Da Capo III~ Plus Story and published by Entergram, further ports for the Nintendo Switch and PlayStation 4 was released on August 24, 2023.

 Adaptations

 Internet radio show

 An Internet radio show to promote Da Capo III titled Kazami Gakuen Shinbun-bu (風見学園新聞部, Kazami Academy Newspaper Club) had a pre-broadcast on January 5, 2012, and began regular broadcasting on February 2, 2012.
 The show is streamed online every Thursday, and is produced by the Japanese Internet radio station Hibiki.
-The show is hosted by the voice actresses of the five heroines in Da Capo III: Erika Kaihō as Aoi Hinomoto, Mikoi Sasaki as Himeno Katsuragi, Emi Nitta as Ricca Morizono, Ui Miyazaki as Charles Yoshino, and Chiyo Ōsaki as Sara Rukawa.
+The show is hosted by the voice actresses of the five heroines in Da Capo III: Erika Kaihō as Aoi Hinomoto, Mikoi Sasaki as Himeno Katsuragi, Emi Nitta as Ricca Morizono, Ui Miyazaki as Charles Yoshino, and Chiyo Ousaki as Sara Rukawa.